 Then I would hold the splice until the glue dried, using a snap clothespin.
 I was careful to do all this splicing inside the gussets or pockets created on either the front, back or side rails, so they would be hidden by the weaving and never exposed to view.

-Now instead I use this quick and dirty way of joining paper rush using hog ring pliers and rings, saving me a bunch of time and messing with the glue!
+Now, I use this quick and dirty way of joining paper rush using hog ring pliers and 3/8″ rings, saving me a bunch of time and messing with the glue!

-Be sure to measure the end lengths of the rush so the join will be inside a gusset or pocket, then take out the little metal clip, put it in the pliers around the two end pieces of the rush splice, and pinch!
+Be sure to measure the end lengths of the rush so the join will be inside a gusset or pocket, then take out the little 3/8″ metal clip, put it in the pliers, place around the two end pieces of the rush splice, and pinch!

 Only takes about a second and there’s NO MESS at all.
 Boom, you’re done!
 Slip the join inside the gusset between the cardboard layers and go on with the weaving!